ForNextSoftwareDevelopment/RC2014CpmDskExp/README.md

 I found it to be better to work with 256MB CF cards.
 The 128MB cards I had where from china and in fact less then 128MB so it booted ok but produced problems accessing the files on the RC2014.

+Remember to start Visual Studio in Admin mode if working on the program yourself.
+This is because the program needs access to certain disk routines in the kernel32.dll.
+That is also the reason why I had to kick out the drag & drop posibility to insert files and use a filebrowser dialog.

 Copyright (c) 2023 Dirk Prins

 ![Screenshot](ScreenShot1.png)